{user_name}

 In addition, the following data are collected during registration:

-1. IP address of the calling computer
+1. IP address of the requesting computer

 2. Date and time of registration